keras-team/keras-io/examples/generative/md/adain.md

 the loss function and then train it.

-*Note*: We train the model for a single epoch for time constraints, but we will need to train is for atleast 30 epochs to see good results.
+*Note*: We train the model for a single epoch for time constraints, but you will typically need to train it for at least 30 epochs to see good results.

 ```python